-When IPsec is used, the receipt of an IKEv1 Phase 2 delete message or an IKEv2 INFORMATIONAL exchange that deletes the SA SHOULD NOT be interpreted as a reason for tearing down the iSCSI TCP connection.
-If additional traffic is sent on it, a new IKE SA will be created to protect it.
+When IPsec is used, the receipt of an IKE Phase 2 delete message SHOULD NOT be interpreted as a reason for tearing down the iSCSI TCP connection.
+If additional traffic is sent on it, a new IKE Phase 2 SA will be created to protect it.

 The method used by the initiator to determine whether the target should be connected using IPsec is regarded as an issue of IPsec policy administration, and thus not defined in the iSCSI standard.

-The method used by an initiator that supports both IPsec v2 and v3 to determine which versions of IPsec are supported by the target is also regarded as an issue of IPsec policy administration, and thus not defined in the iSCSI standard.
-If both IPsec v2 and v3 are supported by both the initiator and target, use of IPsec v3 is recommended.